pycountry/pycountry/README.rst

 Country subdivisions (ISO 3166-2)
 ---------------------------------

+Subdivisions in `pycountry` provide detailed data about country divisions, such as states, provinces, and other administrative regions as per ISO 3166-2.

-The country subdivisions are a little more complex than the countries itself because they provide a nested and typed structure.
+The country `subdivisions` are a little more complex than the `countries` because they are in a nested structure.

 All subdivisons can be accessed directly: